-Everyday Use: It can handle high temperatures from hot pots and pans without scorching or cracking, making it ideal for high-traffic "chef’s kitchens."
+Everyday Use: It can handle high temperatures from hot pots and pans without scorching or cracking, making it ideal for high-traffic 'chef’s kitchens.'
+Whether you choose a marble or quartzite surface, professional countertop installation ensures durability and style in your culinary space.

 Stain Resistance: Low/Porous

-Everyday Use: Marble is sensitive to acids.
-Spills from citrus or wine can leave dull "etch marks" almost instantly, requiring careful maintenance and regular sealing.
+Everyday Use: Marble countertops, while beautiful, are sensitive to acids.
+Spills from citrus or wine can leave dull 'etch marks' almost instantly, requiring careful maintenance and regular sealing to preserve their elegance.
+For a more durable option, consider quartzite for your countertop installation.

 Heat Resistance: Moderate

-Everyday Use: While it handles heat well, it is more susceptible to thermal shock than quartzite.
-It is often better suited for bathrooms or "baking stations" rather than main cooktops.
+Everyday Use: While marble handles heat well, it is more susceptible to thermal shock than quartzite.
+As a result, it is often better suited for bathroom countertops or 'baking stations' rather than main cooktops, especially during countertop installation.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.